-The Microsoft Cloud allows for easier access and better performance for users away from the office.
-Some of the benefits of moving to the Microsoft Cloud include outsourcing the hassle of managing extremely complex software systems, eliminating most hardware acquisition and maintenance and improved uptime.
+Moving to the Microsoft cloud can increase flexibility and help organizations rapidly adapt their systems to changing business requirements.
+It allows for easier access and better performance for users away from the office.
+Some of the benefits of moving to the Microsoft cloud include outsourcing the hassle of managing extremely complex software systems, eliminating most hardware acquisition and maintenance, and improved uptime.
 Moving to the cloud can reduce overall cost by reducing or eliminating the need for private data centers and expensive system administrators.